sami-abai/sami-abai.github.io/_pages/meResearch.md

 It is exciting to build a bridge between CS and Social Sciences, e.g. Management, Psychology, and Economics.

-I like watching international movies with my family as I find world cultures fascinating!
+I like watching international movies with my family as I find world cultures (and geographies) fascinating!